By Jodi Mailander Farrell

 Broward County Transit manages the fleet of traditional buses, which have bike racks and wheelchair access, and cover more than 30 routes throughout the area.
 Both Lyft and Uber also operate throughout Broward County.

 To travel throughout South Florida, Tri-Rail is a commuter rail line that links Fort Lauderdale to Miami and West Palm Beach.
-Brightline is a new, high-speed train that also provides service between West Palm Beach, Fort Lauderdale and Miami, with future plans to connect to Orlando.
+Brightline is a new, high-speed train that also provides service between West Palm Beach, Fort Lauderdale and Miami, and Orlando.

 With wind turbines installed on the roof to generate enough power to light the hotel year-round, the Hilton Fort Lauderdale Beach Resort was the first hotel in the city to be awarded a Florida Green Lodging designation from the state.
 It also has a food composter that turns food waste into nutrient-rich water.

 The beds at B Ocean Resort are eco-friendly with natural materials that are easily recycled.
 The resort also offers complimentary bicycles and a superb, on-site restaurant, Naked Crab, that serves locally-sourced seafood and produce.
 The renovated hotel is home to the landmark, nautical-themed Wreck Bar, where mermaids perform through a porthole.

 Inspired by the lyrics and lifestyle of singer-songwriter Jimmy Buffett, the 349-room Margaritaville Hollywood Beach Resort in nearby Hollywood offers free bike rentals and has a high three-palm rating in the Florida Green Lodging program.